 This indicator monitors the readiness of important safety systems to perform certain functions in response to off-normal events or accidents.
 It also indirectly monitors the effectiveness of operations and maintenance practices in managing the unavailability of safety system components.
 A low value for the safety system performance indicator indicates a greater margin of safety for preventing reactor core damage.

 The SP1, SP2 and SP5 headings identify the specific safety systems monitored by the indicator.
-SP1 refers to primary coolant systems usually high pressure safety injection system and SP2 refers to decay heat removal systems usually the auxiliary feedwater system or other similar system.
+SP1 usually refers to the high pressure safety injection system and SP2 is usually the auxiliary feedwater system or other similar system.
 SP5 refers to the emergency power system.
 Other systems monitored vary according to reactor type.